 It packs down as small as both the Fly Creek and the Ghost.
 The super light 7D weight fly material is easy to cram into small places in your backpack — as are the small pole sections.

-The tent wants to trick you into thinking that its freestanding, but it sets up a little bit strange if you stake it out after putting the poles in.
-Since it is not entirely free standing, it takes a bit of practice to get the setup right.
+The tent wants to trick you into thinking that it is freestanding, but it sets up a little bit strange if you stake it out after putting the poles in.
+Since it is not entirely free-standing, it takes a bit of practice to get the setup right.
 We recommend staking it out first, minding square corners, then putting the poles into the body.
 The pole construction is similar to the Double Rainbow's, though the way the fly is designed to fit onto the body makes the tent look a bit odd and jaunty.
 But rest assured — it's probably set up right.

 The Blaze is an asymmetrical tent because of its diagonally placed single ridge pole.
 Cleverly, this allows it to have a high peak height and larger interior without extra hubbed ends.
 The MSR Freelite 2 isn't quite as light, but has very strong hubbed poles and two doors as well.

 This metric is the Blaze's weakest area.
-Its fabric is the lightest in this review at a mere 7 Denier, and is therefore the most susceptible to damage.
+Its fabric is the lightest in this review at a mere 7 Denier, and is, therefore, the most susceptible to damage.
 Even the lightest tent in this review, the Fly Creek, has a 15 Denier weight fabric and is more durable.
-However, its high quality PeU coated ripstop nylon material is of much higher quality and, if treated with care, will last much longer than a lower quality fabric like the REI Passage's thick-coated polyester material.
+However, its high-quality PeU coated ripstop nylon material is of much higher quality and, if treated with care, will last much longer than a lower quality fabric like the REI Passage's thick-coated polyester material.

 This tent's main limitation is its delicate fabrics.
 We can't emphasize enough how important it is to take care of your lightweight gear.
-To learn more about ultralight materials and care check out our Ultralight Tent Buying Advice.
+To learn more about ultralight materials and care, check out our Ultralight Tent Buying Advice.

 We take this award winner on all of our extended backpacking trips into the backcountry.
 It is a great choice for something like the PCT or AT or shorter forays on the weekend.
 We would not recommend this tent for car camping.
 It is specifically for backpacking.
 We would recommend the Blaze's big brother, the NEMO Galaxi 2, as a great car camping and heavy duty tent.
 It's light duty only for the little Blaze.

 The Blaze retails for $479.95 which is not cheap.
 However, we think that if you value weight savings and want to be somewhat comfortable when backpacking with someone else, it's worth the money.
 We would pay the extra money and chose the Blaze over the FreeLite.
-If you're looking for a tent that will last you a really long time and can be stretched from the beginning of Spring to the very frosty end of Fall, consider the Anjan.
+If you're looking for a tent that will last you a long time and can stretch from the beginning of Spring to the very frosty end of Fall, consider the Anjan.
 If you're looking for a bit more comfort and don't care as much about weight, you can spend less and get the Editors' Choice winner, the Big Agnes Copper Spur HV UL2.
 NEMO has used quality design and materials to create the Blaze; it's worth it if you plan to cover a lot of miles with it on your back.

 The Blaze wins our Top Pick Award for Lightweight.
 It is not the very lightest tent we tested, but it is the lightest two-door tent, and certainly the most livable and comfortable in its class.
-This is the tent we kept reaching for this summer.
+This tent is the one we kept reaching for this summer.
 Although it is not completely freestanding (similar to the Double Rainbow) it's super light and spacious — worth the $479!
 We love its futuristic, asymmetrical design and have not seen the likes of it before.
 It takes a little extra effort to set up properly and take good care of this high-end lightweight product, but we think it's worth the effort and the cost.
 For a lightweight, double wall tent with two doors, we're not sure what else you could ask for.
 It's more spacious and better in the wind that the Fly Creek.
 Although the vestibules are small, they work, especially given that you can fit more inside the tent than some of the other models we tested.

-We think the Big Agnes Copper Spur HV UL2 edges out the Blaze in all-around comfort, durability and weather resistance to take the Editors Choice Award, but just barely.
-If weight savings are your primary concern we highly recommend the NEMO Blaze.
+We think the Big Agnes Copper Spur HV UL2 edges out the Blaze in all-around comfort, durability, and weather resistance to take the Editors Choice Award, but just barely.
+If weight savings are your primary concern, we highly recommend the NEMO Blaze.